stimms/Blog/blog/source/_posts/selenium-ui-testing-part-1.md

 **Useful Blogs**

 - [Design of Selenium tests for Asp.net](http://code.google.com/p/design-of-selenium-tests-for-asp-net/)A blog with some specific suggestions about how to work with selenium and asp.net.
 I'm not in 100% agreement with his ideas but I might change my mind later.
-- [Adam Goucher's blog](http://adam.goucher.ca/) â€“ Adam is a hell of a nice guy who has been helping me out with Selenium on the twitter.
+- [Adam Goucher's blog](http://adam.goucher.ca/) "“ Adam is a hell of a nice guy who has been helping me out with Selenium on the twitter.